AutodeskAILab/Fusion360GalleryDataset/README.md

 ### Additional Downloads
 - **Reconstruction Dataset Extrude Volumes** [(r1.0.0 - 162.4 MB)](https://fusion-360-gallery-dataset.s3-us-west-2.amazonaws.com/reconstruction/r1.0.0/r1.0.0_extrude_tools.zip): The extrude volumes for each extrude operation in the design timeline.
 - **Reconstruction Dataset Face Extrusion Sequences** [(r1.0.0 - 46.
 8MB)](https://fusion-360-gallery-dataset.s3-us-west-2.amazonaws.com/reconstruction/r1.0.0/regraph_05.zip): The pre-processed face extrusion sequences used to train our [reconstruction network](tools/regraphnet).
+- **Segmentation Extended STEP Dataset** [(s2.0.0 - 428.1 MB)](https://fusion-360-gallery-dataset.s3.us-west-2.amazonaws.com/segmentation/s2.0.0/s2.0.0_extended_step.zip): An extended collection of 42,912 STEP files with associated segmentation information.
+This include all STEP data from s2.0.0 along with additional files for which triangle meshes with close to 2500 edges could not be collected.

 ## Tools
 As part of the dataset we provide various tools for working with the data.
 These tools leverage the [Fusion 360 API](http://help.autodesk.com/view/fusion360/ENU/?guid=GUID-7B5A90C8-E94C-48DA-B16B-430729B734DC) to perform operations such as geometry reconstruction, traversing B-Rep data structures, and conversion to other formats.
 More information can be found in the [tools directory](tools).